runtimerevolution/naifa/README.md

 * Add tests
 * Add documentation
-* Add AWS S3 sync between environments
+* -Add AWS S3 sync between environments-
 * Add MySQL sync, backup and restore
 * Add MongoDB sync, backup and restore
 * -Rethink the commands to more dynamic depending on the plugin-